cbeckler/eco_cancer_incidence_rates/README.md

 An additional error was found with how the cancer and environmental datasets were linked.
 We were able to fix the problem, but this did not significantly improve model performance. <BR><BR>

 Despite the challenges we faced, the final diagnosis of poor model performance is simply that the variables do not show a relationship.
-Alternate models and methods were tested with little to no improvement in results.
+Alternate models and methods were tested with little to no improvement in results.<BR>
+<a href="#TOC">Table of Contents

 <hr>